wyim-pgl/transgenic/notes/README.md

 Hiabao is interested in using base-wise probability scores to update the splice junctions instead of my nearest canonical junction heuristic.
 InstaDeep has created a U-net architecture for nucleotide-resolution segmentation which can provide the base-wise probabilities, but have not fine tuned it for plants.
 My goal is to incorporate the U-net into the model in order to simultaneously compute the base probabilities and the decoder output from the encoder output.
 The U-net logits can be used in post processing and may be fed back into the decoder to improve the generation task.
 The U-net also provides a potential method to scan the genome for genic regions which could make the model a stand-alone application for genome annotation.

 I will add the U-net to the encoder model and fine-tune it on the 7 training genomes.
 Then I will continue training the full model with the combined input from the encoder and the U-net.
 Finally, a post-processing algorithm using the U-net derived probabilities will clean up the coordinate portion of the text output.
-The isoform part may be improved by customizing the CrossEntropy loss to focus on the second part of the output.
+The isoform part may be improved by customizing the CrossEntropy loss to focus on the second part of the output (Or maybe I just double the size of the decoder...).
 Finally, I can implement a scanning algorithm which runs the encoder/U-net on genomic sequences until a complete genic segment is identified, then use the stored embeddings to run the decoder.

 After the first epoch of training, the Unet reached a eval loss of ~0.42.
 The loss was not improving in the next epoch, so I decided to restart the trianing with a smaller learning rate and adjusted loss weights.
 The loss was still flat.
 I increased the batch size and the gradient clipping threshold and restarted.
 None of these tactics caused the loss to decline.
 I stopped fine-tuning for now and began to characterize the performance (recall, precision, f1, mcc) on the validation set.